 The last one is the most important one because you should never let money get in the way of your health.
 If you find that the coverage you feel most comfortable with is a little out of your budget, do your best to cut the fat from other areas before deciding against a lesser health insurance plan.
 You’re no good to anyone if you’re not healthy.

-4. Comparing Health Insurance Quotes Online
+Finding the Right Health Insurance Online

 Making the Leap and Applying for Health Care Coverage